sasounkr/ExtraCredit_Challenge/README.md

                 /   \
                1     2
 ```
+You are given a node struct(slightly modified version of the node in the lab13 challenge problem by Moses Lee).
+The node has a left child, right child, and a parent.
+The node is also associated with a token character.
 You will implement 2 functions:
 (1) ```shared_ptr<Node> insert_op(shared_ptr<Node> root, char op)```
   Assuming 'op' is an operator, you will allocate a new node, and I'll leave it to you to figure out where your new node needs to be inserted(**Hint**: draw out a tree, and see what happens when you add a new operator node).
 This function must return the root of the tree(so if you decide to impelement recursively you'd most probably need a helper function).